-The Philippines has been among the dynamically emerging markets in the region with its sound economic fundamentals and highly-skilled workforce.
-Growth in the Philippines is on average about 5% since 2002, significantly higher than the rate achieved in the previous two decades.
+The Philippines is one of the most dynamic emerging markets in the East Asia region, with sound economic fundamentals and a competitive workforce that is globally recognized.
+Growth in the Philippines has been on average about 5 percent since 2002, significantly higher than the rate achieved in the previous two decades.

-The country has earned investment grade ratings from major credit raters for the economy’s strong performance and the government’s sound fiscal management.
-Stable remittances have also provided a strong basis for currency stability and a healthy buildup of international reserves.
+The country has earned investment grade ratings from major credit rating agencies as a result of sound macroeconomic fundamentals characterized by sustained growth, low and stable inflation, and sound fiscal management.
+Moreover, robust remittances have provided a strong basis for currency stability and a healthy buildup of international reserves.
 The country currently enjoys a savings rate that exceeds investment, while its human resources continue to be in high demand around the world.
+With GDP growth having reached its potential, utilizing the country’s vast savings to fund much needed infrastructure will be required to sustain high growth in the following decades.

-In recent years, the Philippines has restored stability and proved resilient to food and fuel price hikes, the global financial crisis and recession, and the impact of typhoons and El Niño.
+In recent years, the Philippines has proven itself resilient to food and fuel price hikes, the global financial crisis and recession, and the impact of typhoons and El Niño.

 The country’s progress in achieving the Millennium Development Goals (MDGs) is generally on track in improving gender equality in basic education and reducing infant and child mortality.
 While the country is also making headway in combating tuberculosis, malaria and other major diseases, and in providing access to safe water, it needs to intensify efforts in reducing poverty, achieving universal primary education and in improving child and maternal health.
 It also needs to address the lack of good jobs among low-income earners, especially those from rural areas where many poor people reside.

-To address these challenges and to achieve inclusive growth, the government has vowed to pursue the following measures under its (2011-2016) updated Philippine Development Plan:
+To address these challenges and to achieve inclusive growth, the government is pursuing the following measures under its (2011-2016) updated Philippine Development Plan:

 * Attain high and sustained economic growth that provides productive employment opportunities;